Pulsing Bodywork

 -

-Work with rhythm, stillness, and listening rather than force or manipulation
+Work with rhythm, stillness, and intuitive listening rather than force or manipulation

 -